US intelligence community cannot link 'Havana Syndrome' cases to a foreign adversary | KRDO

 Officials also explained that the medical analysis has also evolved in a way that points away from adversarial involvement.

 The mysterious illness first emerged in late 2016, when a cluster of diplomats stationed in the Cuban capital of Havana began reporting symptoms consistent with head trauma, including dizziness and extreme headaches.
 In subsequent years, there have been cases reported around the world, including clusters of at least 60 incidents in Bogota, Colombia and Vienna, Austria.
-There have been about 1,500 reported cases across the US government in 96 different counties including some cases reported this year, officials said Wednesday.
+There have been about 1,500 reported cases across the US government in 96 different counties including some cases reported this year, officials said Wednesday, but the number of reported incidents has dropped significantly in the last year.

 The assessment, the result of the work of seven intelligence agencies, draws on the immense resources of the US intelligence community, including a review of hundreds of incidents and a wide range of factors surrounding them, officials explained.